-High in fiber and low in fat, this lunch is also a terrific dinner—it makes your RealAge 4.2 days younger.
+High in fiber and low in fat, this Grilled Portobello Mushroom Barley Pilaf with Pine Nuts & Arugula recipe is a great lunch and also a terrific dinner—it makes your RealAge 4.2 days younger.

 1/2 cup balsamic vinegar